gnilchee/rust-clock/README.md

 ```

 # To Do
-Make the looping cleaner so it just doen't continue line by line.
+- ~~Make the looping cleaner so it just doesn't continue line by line, printing same time.~~
+- Clear the screen when time changes.